-Hydrocarbon gas liquid prices are related to oil and natural gas prices and are related to supply and demand
+Hydrocarbon gas liquids prices are related to oil and natural gas prices and to supply and demand

-Prices for hydrocarbon gas liquids (HGL) are related to their sources (crude oil and natural gas) and to their demand and supply.
+Prices for hydrocarbon gas liquids (HGLs) are related to their sources (crude oil and natural gas) and to their demand and supply.
 Until 2009, U.S. spot prices for natural gas and crude oil were closely related, in terms of dollars per million British thermal unit (Btu), and the U.S. spot price for propane generally tracked closely to the spot price for West Texas Intermediate (WTI) crude oil.
-This historical relationship, which reflected international market trends, was based on the general assumption that most fuels are interchangeable because the United States was a net importer of propane and other HGL products.
-As a result, prices of HGL in the United States were bound by international market dynamics.
+This historical relationship, which reflected international market trends, was based on the general assumption that most fuels are interchangeable because the United States was a net importer of propane and other HGLs.
+As a result, prices of HGLs in the United States were bound by international market dynamics.

 U.S. spot prices for ethane generally tracked crude oil spot prices until 2008.
 Gradually, as production growth in the United States overwhelmed the ability of the domestic petrochemical industry to increase its consumption of ethane, the price of this commodity delinked from crude oil prices and, starting in mid-2012, began to closely track natural gas prices.
 This change was the result of a lack of alternative markets for ethane, which left natural gas processors with only the option of leaving the ethane as a component of pipeline natural gas (known as ethane rejection) and therefore setting ethane prices at the natural gas heating value.
-Since late 2017, however, as ethane demand began to grow with the completion of new petrochemical projects and newly-built ethane export capacity allowed U.S. produced ethane to reach more distant markets, ethane prices began to move away from its link to natural gas prices, and they are now bracketed by propane at the top and natural gas at the bottom of the range.
+Since late 2017, however, ethane demand began to grow with the completion of new petrochemical projects and newly built ethane export capacity, which allowed U.S.-produced ethane to reach more distant markets.
+As a result, ethane prices began to move away from their link to natural gas prices, and they are now bracketed by propane at the top and natural gas at the bottom of the range.

 Last updated: January 31, 2022